Spacial/awesome-csirt/README.md

 - [Bug Bounty Resources](https://reconshell.com/bug-bounty-resources/)
 - [Google Bug Hunters](https://bughunters.google.com/) Welcome to Google's Bug Hunting community
 - [0-Day Hunting (Chaining Bugs/Methodology)](https://blog.riotsecurityteam.com/0day-chains)
+- [KingOfBugBounty Project](https://github.com/KingOfBugbounty/KingOfBugBountyTips): Our main goal is to share tips from some well-known bughunters.
+Using recon methodology, we are able to find subdomains, apis, and tokens that are already exploitable, so we can report them.
+We wish to influence Onelinetips and explain the commands, for the better understanding of new hunters..

 #### Web Exploitation